Globally, 72 percent of CEOs believe that the next 3 years will be more critical for their industry than the last 50 years.

 “Only those companies and industries accepting the challenge to transform themselves will be more competitive, gain efficiency and ensure the loyalty

 of new digital consumers,” says John Scott, Deputy Chairman, KPMG International.
-“This period will be even more challenging, as it will take place in an environment that is still characterised by significant economic, geopolitical and regulatory uncertainty.”
+“This period will be even more challenging, as it will take place in an environment that is still characterized by significant economic, geopolitical and regulatory uncertainty.”